nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf70/developing/powersave.rst

 Power state
 ===========

-The nRF70 Series device can operate in either of the following two power states:
+The nRF70 Series device can be in one of the following power states:

 * **Active:** The device is **ON** constantly so that it can receive and transmit the data.
-* **Sleep:** The device is **OFF** to majority of the blocks that can not receive and transmit the data.
+* **Sleep:** The device is **OFF** to majority of the blocks that cannot receive and transmit the data.
   In this state, the device consumes low power (~15 µA).
+  Real-time Clock (RTC) domain, RF retention memory, and firmware retention memory are powered **ON** to retain the state information.
+* **Shutdown:** The device is completely powered **OFF**.
+  In this state, the device consumes very low power (~2 µA) and does not retain any state information (apart from the values in the OTP memory).
+  The device will only respond to a BUCKEN assertion to wake from the Shutdown state.

 Functional state
 ================